DiGyt/asrpy/README.md

 ## Documentation

-CatEyes' documentation is created using [pdoc3](https://pdoc3.github.io/pdoc/) and [GitHub Pages](https://pages.github.com/).
+The ASRpy documentation is created using [pdoc3](https://pdoc3.github.io/pdoc/) and [GitHub Pages](https://pages.github.com/).
 Click on the link below to view the documentation.

 [Documentation](https://digyt.github.io/asrpy/)